ankeesler/spirits/pkg/api/generated/client/docs/SessionApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteSessionsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteSessionRequest struct via the builder pattern

 Name | Type | Description  | Notes